Can You Use Ring Doorbell Without WiFi?

 - Your wireless router is too far away from the Ring device.
 WiFi signal strength gets better the closer you are to the router.

 - The layout of your home interferes with the wireless signal.
 WiFi bounces off of walls and other hard surfaces.
-If it can’t get to the Ring Doorbell because walls are in the way you have to relocated the router or use a WiFi extender.
+If it can’t get to the Ring Doorbell because walls are in the way, you have to relocate the router or use a WiFi extender.

 - Other devices are causing interference.
-TVs and video game systems locate close to the Ring may cause interference with the signal.
+TVs and video game systems located close to the Ring may cause interference with the signal.

 - Check the modem and your internet service.
 The problem may not be the router.